Colony High School: Academics

 Colony High School follows a standard California high school curriculum as defined by the California Department of Education's High School Graduation Requirements and tests students with the Standardized Testing and Reporting (STAR) program and the California High School Exit Exam.

 Colony High School offers students opportunities to earn college credit through College Board Advanced Placement (AP) and dual-credit courses.
 Dual-credit courses, are taken at Chaffey College in Rancho Cucamonga during the summer session and, if passed, qualify as credit for both high school graduation and college classes.
 In addition, Colony High School has the Gifted and Talented Education (GATE) program, honors classes, and participates in the nationwide Renaissance program.

 The Class of 2006 recorded the highest pass rate for any AP test, receiving a 95% pass rate for the AP Calculus test under the instruction of Christopher W. Chang.

 Arts

 Colony High School has a wide array of classes and clubs revolving around the arts: Art, Ceramics, Music Appreciation, Digital Media, Drama & Theatre, Choir, Dance, Marching Band, Jazz Band, Percussion, and Color Guard classes.

-Choir and orchestra

-Michael Bachman has been the director of these two programs since the school opened.

 Band, percussion, and color guard

 The Colony High School Titan Regiment consists of a band, percussion, and color guard.
 They compete in the California State Band Championships (CSBC) and the Southern California School Band and Orchestra Association (SCSBOA) circuits and host annual field tournaments.
-Prior to the 2008-2009 school year, the director was Jason Alvo.
-He was replaced by Graig Withrow, who was replaced by James Rocillo.
-Rocillo left the program in 2016 to pursue band director for the RCC Marching Tigers.
-Jered Sherrill was the director for one school year (2016-2017).
-Matthew Matthews is the current band director.